senadkurtisi/Univariate-Time-Series-Forecasting/README.md

-# Univariate Time Series Forecasting
+# Univariate Time Series Forecasting of Car Sales

 ## Project description
 The goal of the project was forecasting the next month's number of car sales by using information about number of car sales in the previous months.